 insufficiency, the valves are damaged, and blood backs up and pools in the

 vein.
-The blood may leak out of the vein and into the surrounding tissue.
+Fluid may leak out of the vein and into the surrounding tissue.
 This

 can lead to a breakdown of the tissue and an ulcer.

-Veins that become blocked also may cause blood to pool, leading to
+Veins that become blocked also may cause fluid to pool, leading to

 Some things can increase your risk of venous skin ulcers.
 These include: